 Caffeine is a benign chemical that is well-tolerated by most people.
 It provides its “lift” by preventing the normal action of a substance called adenosine.
 In most people, this is a temporary effect that has little impact on the body.
 While the very small percentage of people who have severe reactions to caffeine should avoid it altogether, there are many more who simply have some problem sleeping if they drink coffee too late in the day or have other mild symptoms.
 For these people, there is a lot that can be done to enjoy coffee without having these problems.

-As a food, most studies agree that coffee is rich in anti-oxidants and other healthy substances.
+As a food, most studies agree that coffee is rich in antioxidants and other healthy substances.
 The possible negative factors are generally associated with over-roasted coffee or other improper processing– they are not actually inherent in coffee itself, which is considered to be a healthy drink in moderation.
-Many economists have noted that coffee as a mild stumulant has done billions of dollars of good in enhancing the national gross productivity, and that coffee has probably saved many lives by keeping people alert when they might otherwise be drowsy.
+Many economists have noted that coffee as a mild stimulant has done billions of dollars of good in enhancing the national gross productivity, and that coffee has probably saved many lives by keeping people alert when they might otherwise be drowsy.

-That being said, people who drink too much coffee are getting too much of a good thing, and beyond 16-20 ounces a day or so of coffee, people can develop a dependency on the caffeine, and may suffer withdrawal symptoms like headache or lack of energy if they skip their daily coffee.
+That being said, people who drink too much coffee are getting too much of a good thing, and beyond 16-20 ounces a day or so of coffee, people can develop a dependency on the caffeine and may suffer withdrawal symptoms like headache or lack of energy if they skip their daily coffee.
 Caffeine also has diuretic effects and can be bad for anybody who is already critically low in electrolytes or has a condition that would make any diuretic a harmful thing.
-There are many foods with similar diuretic effect, like vinegar, cucumbers, watermelon, artichokes, etc.
+There are many foods with a similar diuretic effect, like vinegar, cucumbers, watermelon, artichokes, etc.